the-virtual-brain/tvb-root/tvb_documentation/tutorials/tutorial_1_BuildingYourOwnBrainNetworkModel.rst

 Parameter Space Exploration (PSE)
 ---------------------------------

-A PSE simulation means that TVB will launch a simulation for every value.
+A PSE simulation means that TVB will launch a simulation for every value from a range specified of one or two chosen parameters.

 1. Copy the **AnatomyOfARegionSimulation_b** and name the new simulation *AnatomyOfARegionSimulation\_pse*.

-2. Set the *simulation length* to **2000 ms** and launch the simulations.
+2. Set the *simulation length* to **2000 ms** and launch the simulation.

 3. Click on the **Setup PSE** button.